united-manufacturing-hub/benthos-umh/README.md

 - Images pushed to [GitHub Container Registry].
 - Deploy [Benthos] with custom plugins to [AWS Lambda] under a [custom domain][serverless-domain-manager] with [Serverless].
+- Unlimited, modular, and testable configs packaged with [Blobpack].
 - [Node.js]'s [npm] package structure.
 - [Prettier] code.
 - Continuous testing and deployment with [GitHub Actions].